Friday, June 28, 2024

 It really takes a village.
 Definite shout-out to all the volunteers and the staff (especially the people who gave me free rides AND maintenance this week) who make it possible for caregivers to get some respite while the campers experience "normal" things that are often denied to them: silly songs at flag pole, arts and crafts, canoeing, carnival (complete with a bouncy house, face-painting, and dunk tank).
 I always eat well when I'm here: kudos to the kitchen staff!
 They serve a lot of carbs and comfort food, but there's always a salad/fruit bar, and the head nurse made queso and got us several tubs of ice cream.

 This year I learned that the first Camp CAMP camper was a young man who wasn't allowed to attend Boy Scout camp in the 1970s because he wasn't able to put on and take off his leg braces by himself.
 A couple of doctors and a social worker held a weekend overnight camp with him and some other kids that included burning a tree for a campfire.
-Out of that came the "star ceremony" that now happens the last night, when a metal star (that looks sort of like a misshapen fir tree) is soaked in kerosene and burned.
+Out of that came the "star ceremony" that now happens the last night, when a metal star (that looks sort of like a misshapen fir tree) is soaked in kerosene and set on fire.
 After the official end of the ceremony this year, the camp director continued to play his acoustic guitar and sing ballads and lullabies.
 I lay down on one of the stone benches and looked up at the beautiful stars, visible without light pollution nor cloud cover.
 It was the right way to end the week, and I hope to be back soon, maybe with friends in tow.